oxygenxml/dita-custom-ant-parser/README.md

-# dita-asciidoc
+# dita-custom-ant-parser
 DITA Open Toolkit plugin which can apply in the pre-process stage a custom ANT build file over the original topic contents.
-As an example the plugin is configured to dynamically change ASCIIDOC files to DITA.
+As an example the plugin is configured to dynamically change ASCIIDOC and reStructureText files to DITA.

 Installation steps: